Preserve Health

 Dr. Fleming worked at the FDA from 1986 to 1998, where he oversaw therapies related to nutrition; disorders of growth, development, and reproduction; diabetes and its complications; and other metabolic and endocrine diseases.
 He led reviews of landmark approvals including metformin and the first statin, insulin analog, PPAR-agonist, and growth hormone for non-GH deficiency indications.

-During his career, Dr. Fleming observed many barriers to translating breakthroughs into public health protocols, including: (i) the lack of a clear regulatory pathway for approval of therapeutic interventions; (ii) the need for clinical trials that are too large and last too long to attract funding to demonstrate prevention or delay of chronic diseases; and (iii) insufficient incentives for a payer to cover preventative interventions today that rather than paying for treatment years later.
+During his career, Dr. Fleming observed many barriers to the translation of breakthroughs into public health protocols, including: (i) the lack of a clear regulatory pathway for approval of therapeutic interventions; (ii) the need for clinical trials that are too large and last too long to attract funding to demonstrate prevention or delay of chronic diseases; and (iii) insufficient incentives for a payer to cover preventative interventions today that rather than paying for treatment years later.

 CONTACT THE KITALYS INSTITUTE

-154 Hansen Road, Suite 201, Charlottesville, VA, 22911
+154 Hansen Rd, Suite 201, Charlottesville, VA, 22911